Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Abstract

 \section{Abstract}

-This paper establishes new asymptotic results for the adaptive LASSO estimator in cointegrating regression models.
-We study model selection probabilities, estimator consistency, and limiting distributions under both standard and moving-parameter asymptotics.
-We also derive uniform convergence rates and the fastest local-to-zero rates that can still be detected by the estimator, complementing and extending the results of Lee, Shi, and Gao (2022, Journal of Econometrics, 229, 322--349).
-Our main findings include that under conservative tuning, the adaptive LASSO estimator is uniformly $T$-consistent and the cut-off rate for local-to-zero coefficients that can be detected by the procedure is $1/T$.
-Under consistent tuning, however, both rates are slower and depend on the tuning parameter.
-The theoretical results are complemented by a detailed simulation study showing that the finite-sample distribution of the adaptive LASSO estimator deviates substantially from what is suggested by the oracle property, whereas the limiting distributions derived under moving-parameter asymptotics provide much more accurate approximations.
-Finally, we show that our results also extend to models with local-to-unit-root regressors and to predictive regressions with unit-root predictors.
+This paper derives new asymptotic results for the adaptive LASSO estimator in cointegrating regressions, allowing for uncertainty about whether the regressors are exact unit root processes.
+We study model selection probabilities, estimator consistency, and limiting distributions under standard and moving-parameter asymptotics.
+We further derive uniform convergence rates and the fastest local-to-zero rates detectable by the estimator under conservative and consistent tuning.
+For consistent tuning, we construct confidence regions that are easy to implement, uniformly valid over the parameter space, and achieve sure asymptotic coverage without requiring knowledge or estimation of local-to-unity or long-run covariance parameters.
+Simulation results reveal that the finite-sample distribution of the adaptive LASSO estimator can deviate substantially from the oracle property, whereas moving-parameter asymptotics provide much more accurate approximations.
+Consequently, in addition to being infeasible in applications due to their dependence on non-estimable nuisance parameters, oracle-based confidence regions are often too small to achieve adequate coverage in empirically relevant scenarios with small but non-zero coefficients.
+In contrast, the proposed confidence regions are always feasible and deliver reliable coverage across the parameter space.
+An empirical application to predicting the U.S. unemployment rate illustrates their practical usefulness for quantifying uncertainty around adaptive LASSO estimates.